wungad/py-tools/README.md

 #### python tools to make my life easier

+##### nef_cleaner.py: windows tool for deleting .nef files which have not .jpg pair
+    my wife asked for this :D
 ##### isis.py: python module for ISIS dump parsing
     >>> from isis import Database, Record
     >>> db = Database('ISIS-DATABASE.txt')